 M&E courses will again be offered to the public.
 Registration will be handled through Chautauqua’s online portal.
-Class sizes will be limited due to spacing requirements, and all participants will be required to wear a mask and social distance at all times.
+Class sizes will be limited due to spacing requirements.

-We are still working to solidify a class schedule, but it is safe to assume that most course will be slightly shorter in length so as not to prolong participant contact.
+Course will be slightly shorter in length so as not to prolong participant contact.
 All class spaces will also be allowed to air out for 30 minutes after each class.
-During this time staff will clean and disinfect all shared workspaces.
+During this time staff will clean and sanitize all shared workspaces.
 Classes will be outdoors when possible, and utilize all available space throughout the arts quad.
 Our goal is to continue to offer our programming in the safest way possible.
 This will mean flexibility with class plans, scheduling, and daily class activities.